moralesn/moralesn.github.io/_posts/2015-02-23-stata-workshops.md

 ##Download

-You will need to download and run the relevant .do files for each session of the workshop.
-Find out more by visiting the project page on [GitHub](https://github.com/moralesn/stata_workshops).
+You will need an up-to-date copy of Stata 12 or Stata 13.
+To download and run the relevant .do files for each session of the workshop you can visit the [project page](https://github.com/moralesn/stata_workshops).

 {% include socialmedia_plug.html %}